 Lace-up your sneakers and set your goals.
 You have the strength and knowledge to surpass your fitness goals.
 Let’s start this journey together towards a healthier, happier you.

 IKAIKA Fitness is a gym in Durham NC dedicated to providing personalized fitness programs to busy moms and professionals.

-IKAIKA Fitness strives in providing personalized programs that are safe, fast-paced and efficient so busy moms and professionals can get back on track with their life goals – whether it’s exploring new places or just taking care of themselves mentally by seeking adventure through activity!
+IKAIKA Fitness strives to provide personalized programs that are safe, fast-paced, and efficient so busy moms and professionals can get back on track with their life goals – whether it’s exploring new places or just taking care of themselves mentally by seeking adventure through the activity!